 As mentioned before, one can easier understand DSA by analyzing it as a synchronous algorithm.
-Nevertheless, asynchronous versions can be obtained very easily.
+Nevertheless, asynchronous versions can be obtained very easily and are robust to message delays [9].
 The Algorithm 2 gives an example where synchronizations are replaced with a timeout.
 It is assumed that an additional thread collects incoming messages while the agent is found in the second stage.